kubeflow/website/content/docs/guides/pipelines/deploy-pipelines-service.md

 +++
-title = "Set Up and Deploy the Pipelines Service" description = "Deploy the Kubeflow Pipelines service" weight = 3 toc = true bref = "This page guides you through the steps to deploy Kubeflow, including the Kubeflow Pipelines service."
+title = "Deploy the Pipelines Service" description = "Set up and deploy the Kubeflow Pipelines service" weight = 3

-[menu.docs]
-  parent = "pipelines"
-  weight = 3
 +++

+This page guides you through the steps to deploy Kubeflow, including the Kubeflow Pipelines service.

 ## Deploying Kubeflow Pipelines on a local Minikube cluster

 Install [Docker](https://docs.docker.com/install/), socat